The Simple Power of Routine

 February 22, 2021

-Created by Mike & Mollie.
-Subscribe to our blog.
+Created by Mike Donghia.
+Subscribe to our blog for free daily updates.

 It was a mid-winter morning.
 My full cup of coffee had yet to be sipped.
 Toys lay strewn all throughout the house and there I stood– still in my pajamas at 10 am.
-I felt like I had just spent the past four hours tending to the every need of my newborn baby and toddler.
+I felt like I had just spent the past four hours tending to the every need of my newborn baby and toddler.ย

 I remember feeling overwhelmed, scattered, and having a general lack of motivation in that season as a young mother.